samsuh/2026-journal/README.md

 ## 2/15/26 - Sunday
 This week is a holiday week, so gotta plan the gym closures accordingly.
 Get an extra workout in.

+### DJing
+Echo practice going ok. echoing out exiting track is a solid transition.
+Practice with changing echo parameters as a way to mess with the song while it's still there.

 ## 2/14/26 - Saturday
 Realized i spend too much time perpetually online.
 Thought about implementing 'unplugged' time for specific allotments.